Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 A few options are used here:

-- ``--rm`` instructs Docker to remove the container when the container is stopped.
+Option ``--rm`` instructs Docker to remove the container when the container is stopped.

-- ``-d`` instructs Docker to run the container in a detached mode.
+Option ``-d`` instructs Docker to run the container in a detached mode.

-- ``-p`` instructs Docker to map the host's network port ``8080`` to the container's network port ``80`` so that this service is accessible from the host's external network.
+Option ``-p`` instructs Docker to map the host's network port ``8080`` to the container's network port ``80`` so that this service is accessible from the host's external network.

-- ``--name`` names the container so that the container can be later referred easily.
+Option ``--name`` names the container so that the container can be later referred easily.

 Container layer
 ---------------